golubitsky/blog/_posts/2022-05-12-Practice-Log-8.md

 ---
-title: "Practice Log: George on my Mind/Get Me To The Church On Time"
+title: "Practice Log: George On My Mind/Get Me To The Church On Time"
 tags: music piano ray-charles my-fair-lady
 ---